JDN89/ChimpanC/README.md

 ## TODO

+- Can I implement multihreading?
+Tokenize and parse groups of codes, and compile (not sure) chunks of code that logically belong together.
+I am not sure that everything has to be done sequentially on one thread. find out.

 - Make branch and convert ChimpanC to __unity build__
 - make branch -> Look into and use arenas: [example](https://www.youtube.com/watch?v=9UIIMBqq1D4&t=711s)
 - Fix dangling pointers -> set pointers to NULL after freeing them